What does “Aikido” mean?

 Aikido deflects and manipulates the force of the attacker.
 We blend with incoming attacks and apply appropriate force to reciprocate a defensive technique to neutralise the threat.

 So, no, you don’t need strength to be an effective Aikidoka.
-The correct angles and application of technique to vital parts of your oppenents body will produce a maximum result.
+The correct angles and application of technique to vital parts of your oppenents body will produce a maximal result.

 Can I train just one day a week?